vessl-ai/examples/runs/hf-chatbot-multimodal/README.md

 ## Run in Local

 > **NOTE**: You might need NVIDIA GPU to accelerate inference of the LLM loaded.
+>
+> Also note that bfloat16 is only supported with GPUs with compute capability of at least 8.0: Float16 will be used with older GPUs, using more GPU memory.

 1. Clone the repository: